Starfish-develop/Starfish/README.md

 # Covariance and SparseMatrices

+* combine sampler to work on multiple cheb orders

+This should be a dictionary of dictionaries

+{21:{0: 1.0, 1:0.2, 2:-0.2, 3:-0.01}, 22:{0: 1.0, 1:0.2, 2:-0.2, 3:-0.01}, 23:{0: 1.0, 1:0.2, 2:-0.2, 3:-0.01}}

+The sampling itself is not the problem, rather it's the plotting.
+Can we override the plot routine?

+Also, once we expand to multiple orders, we want to keep the number of chebyshev values small, so as to not overwhelm the emcee sampler.
+Should we have an emcee sampler for each order, with a list of Chebyshev coefficients and covariance matrix regions for bad lines?
+Should we have an emcee sampler for each bad region?

+ Maybe before trying to sort out the Chebyshev difficulties, try instantiating bad regions and sampling in them?

 * Generate a sample noise spectrum from a covariance matrix, compare it to the residuals (could be done w/ Spectrum Explorer)
 * convert l from angstroms to km/s!
+* better tracking of run parameters and output directories

+We could think of having hyperparameters that describe the trustworthyness of each order (which distribution were they drawn from to describe a certain temperature?).
+This likely devolves into fitting each line/molecular region based upon it's variance in the residuals.
+This might suggest that a combined approach between some correlated noise everywhere AND the hueristic of adding and tracking lines is what's needed.
+How does update/downdate work on a Cholfact matrix?

+For WASP14, order 24 still has the problem of giving substantially lower logg, bumping up against 3.5.
+This suggests that the individual line approach is probably needed.

+* See what the covariance matrix can currently generate, compare it to the residuals, and then see if we need to go ahead with individual bad regions.

 If we were to implement SuiteSparse in C/Python for our purposes, what would we need?

 essentially, covariance would need to take in parameters that would generate the matrix, and store it between iterations.
 And, would convert the flux residuals (numpy arrays) into C arrays.
 This part is not hard.
 Basically, we would only need to figure out how to

 0.1 set up a test directory and get ``make`` and everything to work properly for SuiteSparse 0.2 create a sample C function for the covariance function